-If you looked at an aerial view of Madison in years past, you'd quickly notice the great loss of major shade trees along our network of roads.
-As the town has grown, and cars have increased, the perils of pollution and development have contributed to the decline of street trees.
-And when a huge tree dies and is replaced by a new one, the leaf cover of the new tree is so minimal, by comparison, that the character of the site changes.
-Obviously, if you multiply this effect by as many at 200 removals each year, and realize that the Borough of Madison has never been able to budget to replace every tree that needs to be removed, you wind up with gaps -- sometimes huge ones.
+If you looked at an aerial view of Madison in years past, you'd quickly notice the great loss of major shade trees especially along our roads.
+As the town has grown and traffic increased, pollution and development have accelerated the loss of shade trees.
+When a huge tree dies and is replaced by a new one, the leaf cover of the new tree is so minimal, by comparison, that the character of the site changes.
+Multiply this effect by as many at 200 removals each year, and the magnitude of the problem becomes immediately apparent.

 We are always looking for people who share our interest in Madison's canopy -- the Board of Trustees currently has ten members, and we'd welcome more.
 No special skills or learning are required -- and it speaks awfully well of the Board that several of its original members are still serving.

 And everyone can help by planting new canopy shade trees wherever they can -- the right tree in the right place makes an enormous difference.
 Please contact us if you would like suggestions, help, or even a new tree -- you can write to us at FMST P.O, Box 632 Madison, New Jersey 07940.

 As the weather patterns continue to change, it becomes more and more important to care for the trees we have -- trees need regular pruning, and they need watering during dry spells.
 In exchange for our care, trees give us shade, beauty, clean air, saved water, and soil protection.
 It's a good deal --